 Between 1961 and 1973, Schuyler lived with Porter and his family in Southampton, Long Island, and their summer home on an island off the coast of Maine.
+He received a fellowship from the National Endowment for the Arts in 1972.
 Although well-known and successful by the early 1980s, Schuyler turned to a life of seclusion due to his poor health and financial difficulties.
 Schuyler lived in New York City until his death in 1991.

 Schuyler's books of poetry include Other Flowers (Farrar, Straus and Giroux, 2010); Collected Poems (1995); Selected Poems (1988); A Few Days (1985); The Morning of the Poem (1980), winner of the Pulitzer Prize; The Home Book (1977); The Fireproof Floors of Witley Count: English Songs and Dances (1976); Song (1976); Hymn to Life (1974); The Crystal Lithium (1972); and Freely Espousing (1969); he also wrote novels and plays.
 His honors include a Longview Foundation award, the Frank O'Hara Prize, two National Academy for the Arts grants, an American Academy award, and an Academy of American Poets fellowship.